ESSD AutoPL disks decouple capacity from performance, allowing you to independently configure provisioned IOPS and performance burst.

 Provisioned performance

-You can specify and separately purchase the maximum IOPS and throughput for a cloud disk without changing its storage capacity.
-IOPS is the billing unit.
-Each provisioned IOPS adds 16 KB/s to the disk's throughput.
+You can purchase additional IOPS and throughput for a disk without changing its capacity.
+Each provisioned IOPS includes 16 KB of throughput.

-Workloads that require higher performance at a fixed capacity.
+Services that need higher performance at a fixed capacity.

 ESSD AutoPL disk specifications

-The following table describes the specifications of ESSD AutoPL disks.
+The following table lists ESSD AutoPL disk specifications.

 Baseline performance | Capacity range (GiB) | 1 to 65,536 |